environmental-bioinformatics-master/2023-HW3-Snakemake/README.md

 ## 1. Trim Galore!
 Take a look at the `Snakefile` that was provided.
 You should see that you have two rules uncommented `rule trim_galore_forward:` and `rule trim_galore_reverse:`.
 To make these rule work you need to do a few things:
-1. Define the `SRRFILES` variable at the top to create a list of all the SRR files in the `raw_data/` directory (Note: _do not_ trim the `fasta` and the `tab` file that you also symbolically linked.
+1. Define the `SRR_NUMBERS` variable at the top to create a list of all the SRR nubmers in the `raw_data/` directory.
+This should populate a list of SRR numbers in the form "SRR11048282" (Note: _do not_ trim the `fasta` and the `tab` file that you also symbolically linked.
 This is a good example of how to use wildcards!).
-2. Use the `SRRFILES`to design two `expand()` statements that create the output file lists for the fastqc output and trimmed fastq file from `trim_galore`.
+2. Use the `SRR_NUMBERS`to design two `expand()` statements that create the output file lists for the fastqc output and trimmed fastq file from `trim_galore`.
     **Note:**
     - I want all files from these rules to be output into two directories called `outputs/trimqc_forward/` and `outputs/trimqc_reverse/`, so this should be specified in your expand statement to tell `Snakemake` what final files you are expecting.
     - The tail of the fastqc output file looks like: `_trimmed_fastqc.zip`